 :featureType = "trajectory";

 The O3(o) and NO3(o) data are associated with the coordinate values time(o), lat(o), lon(o), and alt(o).
-All elements for one trajectory are contiguous along the flat dimension.
-The flat dimension (obs) may be the unlimited dimension or not.
+All elements for one trajectory are contiguous along the sample dimension.
+The sample dimension (obs) may be the unlimited dimension or not.
 All variables that have the instance dimension (trajectory) as their single dimension are considered to be information about that trajectory.

-The count variable (row_size) contains the number of elements for each trajectory, and is identified by having an attribute with name "flat_dimension" whose value is the flat dimension being counted.
+The count variable (row_size) contains the number of elements for each trajectory, and is identified by having an attribute with name "sample_dimension" whose value is the sample dimension being counted.
 It must have the trajectory dimension as its single dimension, and must be type integer.
 The elements are associated with the trajectories using the same algorithm as in A9.2.4.

 A9.4.4 Indexed ragged array representation of trajectories

 When the number of elements at each trajectory vary, and the elements cannot be written in order, one can use the indexed ragged array representation.
 The canonical use case is when writing real-time data streams that contain reports from many trajectories.
-The data can be written as it arrives; if the flat dimension is the unlimited dimension, this allows data to be appended to the file.
+The data can be written as it arrives; if the sample dimension is the unlimited dimension, this allows data to be appended to the file.

 Example A9.4.4.1.
 Trajectories recording atmospheric composition in the indexed ragged array representation.